biocore/cmi-workshops/docs/qiita-16S-analysis.rst

 Another tool for measuring beta diversity is unweighted beta diversity analysis.
 Unweighted beta diversity analysis is when the types but not quantity of each taxa is taken into consideration when comparing samples to one another.
 This differs from weighted analysis which takes into consideration both the amount and variety of taxa in a sample.

-To create a beta diversity analysis, select select "beta_diversity" from the drop-down menu.
+To perform an unweighted beta diversity analysis, select the rarefied "dflt_name - BIOM" artifact in the processing network and select "Process".
+Then select the "dflt_name - BIOM" artifact and select "beta_diversity" from the drop-down menu.
 The parameters will appear below the workflow diagram:

 .. figure::  images/unweighted_beta_diversity.png
    :align:   center